 28/04/2020 Victoria Ward Antique Costume

-One of the costumes we have for auction, as illustrated by Goncharova
+Right: the costume as illustrated by Goncharova

 These four lots are four costumes designed by Goncharova for the opera-ballet Le Coq d’Or, first staged by the Ballets Russes in 1914.
 Each costume showcases Goncharova’s love of bright colours and vivid floral designs, while harking back to traditional Russian dress.
 Intended to be worn by female ballet dancers, the ensembles are comprised of orange and green pinafores and skirts, worn over a blouse in linen or cotton, richly embroidered and appliquéd with scarlet and plum braid.
 Each ensemble features a kokoshnik, a traditional Russian headdress, cheerfully stencilled with yellow daisies.
 These costumes were worn by dancers portraying the female subjects of Tsar Dodon, around whom the action turns.

 Rimsky-Korsakov’s opera, his final work before his death in 1908, was in fact based on an 1834 poem by Alexander Pushkin, who was Goncharova’s great-uncle.
 Le Coq d’Or was the first of several ballets which Goncharova worked on for the Ballets Russes, bringing her unique futurist sensibilities, familiarity with European expressionism and sense of humour.
 It is said that Goncharova’s work often serves as a sort of bridge between Russian and European art and this can be seen in her costume design.
 Not only did she design the costumes but also the scenery, creating a fully fleshed-out fantasy world for the viewer.
 This all-encompassing artistic vision was key to Goncharova’s work: beyond producing paintings and drawings, she was notorious for being her own canvas, experimenting with painting symbols and patterns on her own body.